Meets: 2nd Sundays, 12:30pm

 Team Leader: Jean Pierce

 The Social Justice Team coordinates many different activities to help our church members in their quest to "promote practical goodness."
 Church members and active friends are encouraged to be active in any (or all!) of the activities listed below.
-New committee members are welcome, too!
+New team members are welcome, too!

 "Beyond Our Walls" Collections

 Every month, we support a worthy organization chosen by the Social Justice Committee.
 We often receive notes of gratitude from the organizations we support--see some of the letters here.

 More than 50 peace shawls have been created by members of the congregation for Women 4 Women Knitting 4 Peace.
 In addition, we have knit chemo caps for Halos for Hope and winter hats for boys at the Illinois Youth Center St. Charles.

 In 2008, the Social Justice Team developed a conflict resolution curriculum for LRE; in the spring of 2009, we developed a diversity curriculum; in 2010, a curriculum examining moral issues; and in 2011, a curriculum focusing on how UUs make a difference by acting on their principles.

 Lazarus House: Hope for the Homeless

 UUSG is committed to helping those in our community by supporting at Lazarus House, our local homeless shelter.

 We offer monthly ways for people to give to those in need.